getgrav/grav-learn/pages/06.forms/02.forms/01.reference-fields-available/docs.md

 ### The Email Field

-The `email` field is used to present a text input field that accepts an email, using the [email HTML5 input](http://html5doctor.com/html5-forms-input-types/#input-email).
+The `email` field type is used to present a text input field that accepts an email, using the [email HTML5 input](http://html5doctor.com/html5-forms-input-types/#input-email).

 Example:
 ```yaml